alejandrogonzalez14/TheLabyrinthOfCrete/README.md

 This project's source code is licensed under the [MIT License](./LICENSE).

+> [!NOTE]
-> NOTE: Third-party 3D assets used in this project are licensed separately.
+> Third-party 3D assets used in this project are licensed separately.
 > Please refer to [ATTRIBUTIONS.md](./ATTRIBUTIONS.md) for full details and usage terms.

 ## Credits